jruby/jruby.github.io/community.markdown

 [**Contribute**](/contribute) - JRuby is open source, and like all open source projects it needs your help!
 File bugs, check out the source, and help us make JRuby better today.

+[**Nightly Builds**](/nightly) - We publish nightly builds of or stable and development branches for testing new features and bug fixes.

 [**Blogs**](/blogs) - The JRuby Team, individual team members, and a number of folks from the community blog about JRuby and related topics.

 [**Twitter**](/twitter) - There are twitter accounts for The JRuby Team and all the team members.